 Kathy Van Pelt is the Vice President of Marketing at MATRIX.
-Over the past twenty plus years, Kathy has held numerous marketing leadership positions for companies in the IT solutions and staffing industries.
+Over the past 20+ years, Kathy has held numerous marketing leadership positions for companies in the IT solutions and staffing industries.
 She is a UNC Chapel Hill graduate who loves to spend her free time with her family, traveling and playing tennis.

 Soft Skills Emphasized Now More than Ever by Hiring Managers

 Well, we have reached the point where business leaders are admitting that soft skills are as important – if not more important – than hard skills.

 Wait a minute!
 Are you kidding?
 For years, the emphasis has been focused primarily on the technical skills of the candidates.
 So what if they can’t communicate effectively...or are not team players...we need heads-down programmers who can crank out high-quality code.